Freight Shipping from Riverside to Columbus

 How much does it cost to ship freight from Riverside to Columbus?

-Full truckload (FTL) rates from Riverside, CA to Columbus, OH currently range from $5,399-$6,654 for a standard dry van load over the 2,511-mile route.
+Full truckload (FTL) rates from Riverside, CA to Columbus, OH currently range $5,399-$6,654 (roughly $2.15-$2.65 per mile over 2,511 miles).
 LTL shipments typically cost $1,581-$2,534 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Riverside to Columbus?